cesko-digital/movapp-data/README.md

 [![Build from AirTable](https://github.com/cesko-digital/movapp-data/actions/workflows/airtable.yml/badge.svg?branch=main)](https://github.com/cesko-digital/movapp-data/actions/workflows/airtable.yml)

 1. Go to [Actions / Build from AirTable](https://github.com/cesko-digital/movapp-data/actions/workflows/airtable.yml)
 2. Pres `Run workflow` on the right side above "workflow runs table" button and select `main` branch and `Run workflow`

 ## Using the data

+### Release strategy of `team.json`

+-   If you change the file structure (breaking changes), you must release a new version of `team.json`,example: `team.vX.json`.
+-   If you added new property in `team.json` you have to adjust team.schema.json.
+-   If the changes contains only new additions (new name, new section) then we do not need to update the clients so no need of new version

 ### Kid's section

 The movapp website and apps have a separate [vocabulary section for children](https://www.movapp.cz/kids) (and a [memory game](https://www.movapp.cz/kids/memory-game)).
 Phrases for these sections are stored the same way as any other phrase category.
 Use the `recSHyEn6N0hAqUBp` category id to retrieve the Kid's section phrases.